fabbio00/WorkNest/README.md

 ### Backend:

-- **Java/Spring**: A powerful and comprehensive framework for building enterprise-level applications.
+- **Java/Spring**: A powerful and comprehensive framework for building enterprise-level applications based on Java.
 - **Maven**: A build automation tool for managing Java projects and dependencies.